VishakhG/SOMS-LLE-Dimensionality-reduction/README.md

 # SOMS-LLE-Dimensionality-reduction
-A notebook comparing Self Organizing Maps and Locally Linear Embedding on the swiss roll dataset
+Ipython notebooks comparing Self Organizing Maps and Locally Linear Embedding on the swiss roll dataset and fundemental clustering problem suite data sets.

 View rendered versions here by clicking on the notebook: